-The following sections list each of the recommendations, grouped as outlined above.
-This is followed by an assessment of impacts for each of themes.
-The assessment takes a bestcase scenario approach whilst acknowledging that many of the recommendations are in early stages of development with limited information on geographical location, design elements and operational details.
-Therefore, the summarised impacts below provide caveats and recommendations as to how any identified impacts for children and young people could be considered further in detailed design to maximise positive effects and minimise negative effects.
-Assessment scores for each of the recommendations provided for the preliminary and detailed appraisals are set out in Appendix C.
+The following Sections list each of the recommendations, grouped as outlined above.
+This is followed by an assessment of impacts for each of the themes.
+The assessment takes a best-case scenario approach whilst acknowledging that many of the recommendations are in early stages of development with limited information on geographical location, design elements and operational details.
+Therefore, the summarised impacts below provide caveats and recommendations as to how any identified impacts for children and young people could be considered further in detailed design to maximise positive impacts and minimise negative impacts.